Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 Leverage points are small actions that create large effects across multiple subsystems.

-There are two main types of leverage points: **internal** and **external**.
+There are two main types of leverage points: internal and external.

 **Internal leverage points** are within your control — your habits, your mindset, your skills, your relationships.

 Changing one of these can ripple into every area of life.

 **External leverage points** lie outside your control, but you can position yourself to benefit from them.

 These are shifts in technology, culture, or economics that reshape the environment you move in.

 Meditation, for instance, is an internal leverage point.